Sheena Chohan: Early life

 Chohan was born in Chandigarh, Punjab but brought up in Kolkata.
 She was crowned "Miss Kolkata" and participated in the beauty pageant I Am She–Miss Universe India, where she won the title "I Am Voice".
 Chohan worked as a theatre actress for many years, in various productions including for five years in Delhi with director Arvind Gaur.
 She trained as a contemporary dancer for many years and reached the status of brown belt in Karate while in school.
 She studied arts at The Lawrence School, Sanawar, Shimla.
 She also trained in playing the violin and was a part of the school orchestra.

-Human Rights Ambassador

-Chohan is the Ambassador for South Asia with United for Human Rights, an organization linked to the Church of Scientology.